Eugene Zimmerman (industrialist): Personal life

 In 1878, Zimmerman was married to Marietta A. "Etta" Evans, a daughter of Abraham Evans of West Liberty, and wife Elizabeth Igou, daughter of Peter Igou, farmer, and wife Susan McKenzie.
 Before her death in December 1882 from peritonitis, they were the parents of one child together: Helena Zimmerman.
+Helena, married the then Duke of Manchester.
+After losing her beloved twin daughters and a difficult time with the her husband, she sought separation from the Duke.
 They divorced in 1931 and, in 1937, she married Arthur Keith-Falconer, 10th Earl of Kintore and remained married until his death in 1966.

 Zimmerman lived at 2448 Auburn Avenue, the southeast corner of Auburn and McMillan in Mount Auburn, an affluent neighborhood in Cincinnati, Ohio, and was a member of the Loyal Legion, the Lotos Club, the American Yacht Club, and the Queen City Club of Cincinnati.
 He died at the Queen City Club on December 20, 1914.
 A few minutes before his death, he had been laughing over a $100,000 breach of promise suit filed against him in New York by Icy Wareham the previous June.
 Reportedly, Wareham, a dog fancier from Elmhurst on Long Island, alleged Zimmerman promised to marry her on December 30, 1913, and she was ready to marry him still.
 After his daughter returned to Ohio from Europe, he was buried at Spring Grove Cemetery in Cincinnati.

 He left an estate valued at $10,000,000 in trust.
 From the beginning of his daughter's marriage, the Duke had financial difficulties and was known as a profligate gambler who spent lavishly on other women.
 In 1908, Zimmerman paid off the Duke's debts but made them in the form of payments for the purchase of various Manchester estates (including Kimbolton Castle, Kylemore Castle and Tandragee Castle), which were held for his grandson, Viscount Mandeville.
 By 1918, sixty-six petitions of bankruptcy had been filed against his son-in-law in the English courts.
 After becoming estranged in 1914, the Duke and Duchess eventually divorced in 1931.
 His only child, the Dowager Countess of Kintore, died at Keith Hall in Inverurie on 15 December 1971 and was buried alongside her second husband at the Keith Hall Burial Ground in Inverurie.